macph/nextbus/README.md

 git clone https://github.com/macph/nextbus.git
 ```

-The server can be set up using Docker or installed locally with pipenv.
+The server can be set up using Docker or installed locally with poetry.
 If you're using Docker Compose, `docker_compose.yml` assumes you've added `nxb_config.py` and `gu_config.py` to the `instance` folder ignored by git.

 ```bash
 mkdir instance